 Labrisz is a lesbian assoc. that promotes self-acceptance and visibility of lesbian and bisexual women in Hungary.

-Club Rocco is a gay-friendly bar in Szeged that only opens on a Saturday in summertime, from 8pm until 4am, and on a Friday and Saturday in the wintertime.
+Club Rocco is a gay-friendly bar in Szeged that only opens on a saturday during the summer and on a friday and saturday during winter, 8pm - 4am in both seasons.

 Read all the news and see the photos from this year's LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) March.